Dollar slips ahead of expected surge in U.S. jobless claims due to coronavirus

 LONDON (Reuters) - The dollar fell further on Thursday ahead of key U.S. data that is expected to show a surge in unemployment benefit claims as companies lay off workers due to the rapid spread of the coronavirus.

-Investors welcomed the passage of a $2 trillion U.S. stimulus package to offset the economic impact of the COVID-19 pandemic, but there are already indications that some American states will need more money for medical supplies.
+Investors welcomed the U.S. Senate’s passage of a $2 trillion (1.7 trillion pounds) stimulus package to offset the economic impact of the respiratory pandemic, but there are already indications that some American states will need more money for medical supplies.

-Economists polled by Reuters expect U.S. jobless claims to have risen by 1 million in the week to March 21 - an indicator of much the spread of the virus has affected the world’s largest economy.
+Economists polled by Reuters anticipate a rise in U.S. jobless claims by 1 million in the week to March 21 - an indicator of much the spread of the virus has affected the world’s largest economy.

 If the number meets market expectations, it would be well above the previous peak seen during the 2008 global financial crisis.
 The record before that was just a little under 700,000 in 1982 when the United States was going through a recession.